Second Minor Accuses Lincoln Project Co-Founder Of Sexual Harassment

 However, the scandal continues to grow after several outlets have claimed that other leaders in the anti-Trump group knew and kept silent about the misconduct — with some accusing the pundits of prioritizing their mammoth fund-raising abilities.

-For example, women-focused news outlet The 19th recently claimed that Steve Schmidt, another co-founder of the super PAC, reportedly knew about his colleague’s sexual misconduct since last March, despite the fact that he had previously stated that he only found out in January.
+For example, women-focused news outlet The 19th recently claimed that Steve Schmidt, another co-founder of the super PAC, reportedly knew about his colleague’s sexual misconduct since last March, despite the fact that he had previously stated he only found out in January.
 Schmidt resigned from his position over the weekend — though for different reasons.

-Meanwhile, George Conway, who was previously one of the leaders of the Lincoln Project though is potentially more well known for being the husband of Trump advisor Kellyanne, harshly criticized the organization in a series of tweets on Tuesday morning.
+Meanwhile, George Conway, who was previously one of the leaders of the Lincoln Project — though is potentially more well known for being the husband of Trump advisor Kellyanne Conway — harshly criticized the organization in a series of tweets on Tuesday morning.

 “An investigation is necessary.
 But it has to be thorough, and not a whitewash.
 And the lying has to stop.
 It’s clear now that, as early last *March*, the people who were in operational control of the Lincoln Project were told of Weaver’s predations.
 Enough is enough.
 LP needs to waive the NDAs and come clean,” he wrote.

 Since the Lincoln Project launched in November 2019, it managed to raise around $90 million.
-Some experts have questioned how the money had been used by the Lincoln Project’s leaders after it emerged that only a third of the total went to advertisements related to the 2020 elections.
+Some experts have questioned how the money has been used by the Lincoln Project’s leaders after it emerged that only a third of the total went to advertisements related to the 2020 elections.

 As was previously covered by The Inquisitr, Rick Wilson, who is another leading member of the group, is currently facing scrutiny over possible wire fraud.